LeonardPoissant/TextEditor/README.md

 'Draft.js is a framework for building rich text editors in React, powered by an immutable model and abstracting over cross-browser differences.

-Draft.js allows you to build any type of rich text input, whether you're only looking to support a few inline text styles or building a complex text editor for composing long-form articles.
+Draft.js allows you to build any type of rich text input, whether you're only looking to support a few inline text styles or building a complex text editor for composing long-form articles. '

-Draft.js was introduced at React.js Conf in February 2016.'

 I recommend watching this very interesting introduction:
 <a href="http://www.youtube.com/watch?feature=player_embedded&v=feUYwoLhE_4